Cristian Vega (One Life to Live): Storylines

-In early 2010, Cristian and Layla's relationship is tested when Jessica is brainwashed by Mitch Laurence into believing she is 17 and still in love with Cristian.
+Cristian and Layla's relationship is tested when Jessica is brainwashed by Mitch Laurence into believing she is 17 and still in love with Cristian.
 During this time, Jessica heavily pursues Cristian.
 Even though none of her attempts work, it still proves that Cristian still cares about Jessica, which made Layla jealous.
-On May 21, 2010, after Jessica causes Layla to storm out of the High School Prom, Cristian proposes to Layla, and she accepts.

-On July 9, 2010, Cris and Layla travel to Maryland to announce their engagement to Layla's mom only to find out that Evangeline is back in the hospital on life support.
+After Jessica causes Layla to storm out of the High School Prom, Cristian proposes to Layla, and she accepts.
+Cris and Layla travel to Maryland to announce their engagement to Layla's mom only to find out that Evangeline is back in the hospital on life support.
 On July 26, Evangeline is taken off of life support and dies, leaving Cris devastated.
 Cris later broke up with Layla in February 2011 when he learned that Layla cheated on him with a French photographer after Layla moved to Paris, France for a modeling job.

-In the summer of 2011, Cristian became interested in Rama Patel, a married woman whose husband and former Buchanan Enterprises employee Vimal Patel was in jail for taking the fall for Clint for switching the DNA results of Jessica and Natalie's babies.
+Cristian became interested in Rama Patel, a married woman whose husband and former Buchanan Enterprises employee Vimal Patel was in jail for taking the fall for Clint for switching the DNA results of Jessica and Natalie's babies.
 Cristian and Rama kissed a few times but Rama was resistant to taking the relationship to the next level.
 Cristian was later disgusted to learn that Rama faked being pregnant with Vimal's baby so that she could get her piece of the Buchanan fortune from a deal she made with con artists Aubrey Wentworth and her boyfriend Cutter Wentworth.
 The two would eventually amicably break up and remain friends with each other even after Vimal was exonerated from prison.

 On September 8, 2011, Cristian said good-bye to his family and friends in Llanview after receiving an offer for a teaching job in Barcelona, Spain where, upon arrival, he met the English Poetry teacher, Erin (played by former Jessica portrayer Erin Torpey), commenting on how she reminded him of someone he knew.